ckeditor/ckeditor5/docs/getting-started/integrations-cdn/react-default-cdn.md

 ## Context feature

-The [`@ckeditor/ckeditor5-react`](https://www.npmjs.com/package/@ckeditor/ckeditor5-react) package provides a ready-to-use component for the {@link features/context-and-collaboration-features context feature} that is useful when used together with some {@link features/collaboration CKEditor&nbsp;5 collaboration features}.
+The [`@ckeditor/ckeditor5-react`](https://www.npmjs.com/package/@ckeditor/ckeditor5-react) package provides a ready-to-use component for the {@link features/context-and-collaboration-features context feature} that is useful to use with some {@link features/collaboration CKEditor&nbsp;5 collaboration features}.

 ```jsx
 import React from 'react';